-- Students will be required to choose two elective subjects from the list below - > These courses need to be studied for 200 hours (ie 5 periods per fortnight) - > These subjects are to be studied for a period of two years in Stage 5 (Years 9 and 10) - Subjects are limited by the number of student nominations and staff availability Additional costs are incurred for excursions, camps
+- > Students will be required to choose two elective subjects from the list below - These courses need to be studied for 200 hours (ie 6 periods per fortnight) - These subjects are to be studied for a period of two years in Stage 5 (Years 9 and - Subjects are limited by the number of student nominations and staff availability Additional costs are incurred for excursions, camps

-¢
+T

 \$

-Creative Arts 50
+Creative Arts

-Music
+Music 50

 Photographic & Digital Media 60

-Visual Arts 80
+Visual Arts

 Visual Design 80

 English

 Drama 30

 Human Society and Its Environment (HSIE)

-Commerce 12
+Commerce 20

-Geography Elective 12
+Geography Elective 20

-History Elective 12
+History Elective 20

-Languages Other Than English (LOTE)
+Modern Languages

 Chinese 10

 French 10

 Japanese 10

 Korean 10

 Persian 10

 Spanish 10

-Personal Development, Health and Physical Educat ion (PDHPE)
+Personal Development, Health and Physical Educa ntion (PDHPE)

 Physical Activity & Sports Studies 36

 Dance 20

 Technological and Applied Studies (TAS)

 Food Technology 148

 Graphics Technology 60

 Hospitality Fundamentals 148

 Industrial Technology - Engineering 100

 Industrial Technology - Metal 100

 Industrial Technology - Multimedia 100

 Industrial Technology - Timber 100

-Information & Software Technology 80
+Computing Technology 80

-Textiles Technology
+Textiles Technology 100

-LANGUAGES THROUGH NSW LANGUAGE SCHOOL (PREVIOUSLY OPEN HIGH SCHOOL) AND SATURDAY SCHOOL OF COMMUNITY LANGUAGES FOR YEARS 9/10
+MODERN LANGUAGES AND LATIN THROUGH THE NSW LANGUAGE SCHOOL (PREVIOUSLY OPEN HIGH SCHOOL)

+AND

+SECONDARY COLLEGE OF LANGUAGES

+(PREVIOUSLY SATURDAY SCHOOL OF COMMUNITY LANGUAGES)

-The NSW Language School is a NSW Department of Education School.
-They provide students enrolled in Years 9 to 12, in government and non-government schools in NSW and ACT, an opportunity to study a language other than English via distance education.
+The NSW School of Languages is a NSW Department of Education School.
+They provide students enrolled in Years 9 to 12, in government and non-government schools in NSW and ACT, an opportunity to study a modern language via distance education.
 When the home school (St Ives High School) cannot provide a specific language course desired (either it is not offered or the class does not run), students may apply for a single course access in their chosen language via Distance Education.